Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 function, then run the UDF to analyze tweet data for happy tweets.

-In the last step, you'll take the code you've got already and turn it into a stored procedure on Snowflake.
+In the last step, you'll take the code you've got already and turn it into a stored procedure in Snowflake.

 <!-- ------------------------ -->
 ##  Create a stored procedure from the Scala code